Smart electric drive: Smart EQ Forfour

 Starting from this generation, the electric Smart is also available as a 5-door hatchback.
-The Smart EQ Forfour is a battery electric variant of the Smart Forfour, powered by a 60 kW motor.
+The Smart EQ Forfour is a battery electric variant of the Smart Forfour, and shares the same 80 hp motor as the ForTwo.
 Just like its ICE counterpart, it shares its platform with the Renault Twingo and is manufactured in Novo Mesto, Slovenia.
 The battery capacity is 17.6 kWh, out of which 16.7 kWh is usable.
 Its electricity consumption is 13.1 kWh/100 km, therefore equating to a range of 127.48 km.

 Essential importance for Tesla Motors

 Although Tesla Motors was not directly involved in the development of the final Smart ED3 purchase model, the Daimler partnership concerning the Smart ED2 was essential for Tesla.
 Elon Musk said at the 2016 Tesla shareholder meeting: "If we hadn’t done that [the Daimler cooperation], Tesla would have died because the Daimler partnership gave us credibility, that a major OEM was willing to work with us, and they also paid us for the [Smart ED2] development program which is really helpful from a revenue standpoint".
 "Without that investment, Tesla would have been game over".